-As the high school graduation parties wind down and your child begins counting up their gift money, now is the time to get a few things in order before they head off for their first year of college.
+As the summer winds down and freshman orientation approaches, now is the time to get a few things in order before your child heads off for their first year of college.
 Consider the following shortlist:

 Begin Building Credit

-If you haven’t already done so, have your child establish a checking account for their summer job paychecks and graduation gifts.
+If you haven’t already done so, have your child establish a checking account to deposit any earnings from their summer job.
 Most banks have accounts that can be linked (or “householded”) to your own to help avoid larger minimum balances or costly monthly fees.
 If your child is working this summer, have them set up direct deposit with their employer so their pay goes directly into their own account.

 Next, have them apply for a credit card.
 It is never too early to begin building a credit score, and now is the perfect time to do it.
 Many times, the financial institution at which you set up their checking account will also offer a credit card.
 There are many different types of credit cards, and some companies offer cards with terms designed specifically for college students.
 However, such credit cards don’t always go directly toward building a credit score.
 Before applying for a card, be sure to ask if it will count toward building your college-bound child’s credit.